 The two air pollutants of most concern for public health are surface ozone and particulate matter, and they are the focus of this review.
 Ozone is produced in the troposphere by photochemical oxidation of CO, methane and higher hydocarbons, and non-methane volatile organic (HOx) radicals.
 Ozone pollution is in general mostly a summer problem because of the photochemical nature of the source.
 Ozone production is usually limited by the supply of HOx and NOx, but can also be NMVOC-limited under highly polluted conditions and outside the summer season.
 The principal global sink for tropospheric ozone is photolysis in the presence of water vapor of the atmosphere.
 Uptake and transport on hemispheric scales in the free troposphere add atmospheric lifetime of ozone ranges from a few days in the boundary layer to weeks in the free troposphere.
 Ozone and its anthropogenic precursors ventilated from the source continents by vegetation (dry deposition) is also an important sink in the continental boundary layer (<2 km).Wet deposition is negligible as ozone and its major precursors have low solubility in water.
-The compounds (NMVOCs) by the hydroxyl radical (OH) in the presence of reactive nitrogen oxides (NOxhNObNO2).
+The compounds (NMVOCs) by the hydroxyl radical (OH) in the presence of reactive nitrogen oxides (NOxhNOpNO2).
 NMVOCs, CO, and NOx have large combustion sources.
 Vegetation is a large NMVOC source.
 Methane has a number of biogenic and anthropogenic sources.
 OH originates mainly from atmospheric oxidation of water vapor and cycles in the atmosphere with other hydrogen oxide a significant back ground to surface ozone which is of increasing concern for meeting air quality standards (Holloway et al., 2003; United Nations Economic Commission for Europe (UNECE), 2007).

 Fig. 1.
-1980-2006 trend in the number of ozone pollution episodes (black) and the number of mid-latitude cyclones (red) in the northeastern U.S. in summer (Jun-Aug).
+1980-2006 trend in the number of ozone pollution episodes (black) and the number of midlatitude cyclones (red) in the northeastern U.S. in summer (Jun-Aug).
 Regression lines are also shown.
-The number of ozone pollution episode days for each summer is determined by averaging maximum daily 8-h average concentrations from a large number of monitoring sites over 2\ 2.5\ grid squares in the northeastern U.S. (inset), and tallying the number of grid-square days where this average exceeds 80 ppb.
-The number of cyclones is determined for each year from NCEP/NCAR Reanalysis data by tallying the westerly cyclone tracks passing through the eastern U.S. From Leibensperger et al. (submitted for publication).
+The number of ozone pollution episode days for each summer is determined by averaging maximum daily 8-h average concentrations from a large number of monitoring sites over 2 2.5 grid squares in the northeastern U.S. (inset), and tallying the number of grid-square days where this average exceeds 80 ppb.
+The number of cyclones is determined for each year from NCEP/NCAR Reanalysis data by tallying the westerly cyclone tracks passing through the eastern U.S.- Canada border region (40-50_N, 90-70_W), which are most important for ventilating the northeastern U.S. From Leibensperger et al. (submitted for publication).